yorak/VeRyPy/README.md

 ## Introduction

 Compared to the existing heuristic and metaheuristic open source VRP libraries such as [VRPH](https://projects.coin-or.org/VRPH), [Google OR-Tools](https://developers.google.com/optimization/), and others, the focus in VeRyPy has been in reusability of the code and in replicating the existing results from the literature.
-There is no architecture astronautery in VeRyPy - instead, the focus is on the Python functions implementing the algorithms.
-The lightness of the framework is very much intentional as many existing libraries are complex beasts to reason about and understand which limits their use in a more exploratory setting.
-However, please note that the limitations of VeRyPy are also related to the main target of replication: it is not the fastest, the most sophisticated, nor the most effective library for solving these problems.
-But, if you are looking for something simple, VeRyPy might be just the perfect fit.
+Hence, there is no architecture astronautery in VeRyPy - instead, the focus is entirely on the Python functions implementing the classical algorithms.
+The lightness of the framework is very much intentional.
+Many existing libraries are complex beasts to reason about and understand which limits their use in a more exploratory setting.

+However, please note that the limitations of VeRyPy are also related to the main aims of this project, that is, of replication and simplicity: it is not the fastest, the most sophisticated, nor the most effective library for solving these problems.
+But, if you are looking for something simple, VeRyPy might be just the perfect fit!

-Additionally, an ensemble of relatively simple heuristics can be an effective and robust way to solve practical problems and learning on the effectivity of different approaches before rolling out a more specialized and sophisticated algorithm.
+Additionally, an ensemble of relatively simple heuristics can be an effective and robust way to solve practical problems.
+Learning and experimenting on the effectivity of different approaches before rolling out a more specialized and sophisticated algorithm can be very fruitful.
 Furthermore, the quality of the solutions produced by the state-of-the-art metaheuristics depend on the quality of the initial solutions and VeRyPy can be used to produce a varied set of initial solutions for these more advanced methods.

 ## Features

-* Implementations of 15 CVRP heuristics that are:
+* Implementations of 15+ CVRP heuristics that are:
   * deterministic,
   * classical (from 60ies to mid 90ies, well-cited),
-  * constructive (as opposed to improvement heuristics),
+  * constructive (as opposed to improvement heuristics), and which are
-  * the correctness of implementation is shown through replication of the original results,
   * tested on a comprehensive set of 454 well-known CVRP benchmark instances.
+  * The correctness of implementation is shown through replication of the original results, where
+    * the results are replicated perfectly or near perfectly for 11 of the classical heuristics, but
+    * for 4 of the classical heuristics, the results are bit ambigious.
   * For a full list, see [the heuristics list with references](#implemented-heuristics-with-references).
 * Collection of local search heuristics:
   * intra route: 2-opt, 3-opt, relocate, exchange